You Probably Have Bad Posture [Here's How to Tell]

 A rounded thoracic spine can result in multiple other postural inefficiencies - forward head posture, decreased shoulder range of motion, and tightening of the muscles in your anterior thorax.

-Furthermore, the muscles of your upper back become weak and deactivated from a lack of use.
-This can also result in upper back pain.
+Furthermore, the muscles of your upper back become weak from a lack of use.

 How To Tell If You Have A Rounded Thoracic Spine

 - Stand up and have someone take a picture of you directly from the side.
-If your shoulders do not line up with your hip vertically, and your kyphotic curve is pronounced, then you have a rounded thoracic spine.
+(Make sure to not overly compensate your posture, and stand as you would normally).
+If the middle of your shoulder joint does not line up with the middle of your hip joint vertically, then your probably have a rounded spine.

 Stand up against a wall with your feet six inches away from the wall.
 Can you make three points of contact with your head, upper back, and butt without pushing your head back?
 If you cannot, you probably have a rounded thoracic spine.